anthony-y/sharp-ecs/README.md

 I've been using the latter in these demos and I recommend you do too as it is faster and more typesafe because the type is checked at compiletime whereas the former is checked at runtime.

-Components can also be added in a couple of ways:
+Components can also be added in a few ways:

 ```csharp
 myEntity += new MyComponent();